 Table of Contents

-While CFA certification concentrates on investment analysis and financial planning, it is an extremely useful tool for accountants and anyone else in a financial field.
-Employers usually recommend that accountants and other financial professionals achieve certification via passing the chartered financial analyst exam and receiving designation from the CFA Institute.
+While a CFA program and certification concentrates on investment management and analysis, risk management, financial analysis, and financial planning, it is an extremely useful tool for accountants and anyone else in the financial industry.
+Employers usually recommend that accountants and other financial or investment professionals achieve a credential via passing the CFA certification exam and receiving the designation from the CFA Institute.
 It is certainly a way to advance your career.
-Obtaining this certification also opens access to the CFA network, which is a huge professional bonus.
-As a CFA, you can greatly widen your career choices.
-Potential employers know applicants have a solid understanding of financial analysis, as well as accounting, if they have earned both a CPA and CFA.
+Obtaining this certification also opens access to the CFA network, which is a huge professional bonus for those involved in corporate finance, financial planning, investment banking, asset management and money management, and more.
+As a CFA and member of the institute, you'll find that you can greatly widen your career choices with the credential and also better access to training programs, job openings, general career advancement, and professional development opportunities.
+Potential employers know applicants have a solid understanding of financial analysis, as well as accounting if they have earned both a CPA and CFA.
 Because the material covered in the CFA exams is so intensive, many employers consider it the equivalent of having a master’s degree in finance.
-In fact, employers in the securities industry generally prefer a CFA to an MBA when evaluating applicants.
+In fact, employers in the securities industry generally prefer a CFA with acceptable work experience to an MBA degree program from a business school when evaluating applicants.

 In many instances, an employer will reimburse the costs of the exams and study materials if you wish to gain this certificate and continue with your current employer, though they may require that you guarantee some period of work after the certificate is earned.

-A financial analyst examines data in detail to determine company health, business opportunities, or investment possibilities.
+A CFA examines data in detail to determine company health, real world business opportunities or investment possibilities, and come up with a future financial plan or policy changes to advise company leadership.
 Other names for this job are investment analyst or securities analyst.
-Their assessments of stocks, bonds, and other investment classes help guide financial decisions for businesses and individual investors.
-A primary goal is trend identification in particular businesses or markets.
+Their assessments of stocks, bonds, and other investment classes (such as a mutual fund) help guide financial decisions for businesses and individual investors and help a company perform risk management analysis.
+A primary goal is trend identification in particular businesses or markets so that they don't miss investment opportunities.
+It's important that individuals in a corporate finance position have strong soft skills, such as analytical skills, high professional standards, real world professional experience and expertise, a strict code of ethics, and a thorough body of knowledge to pull from.

 Analysts on the buying side focus on creating investment decisions for companies looking to invest.
 Analysts on the selling side provide advice to financial professionals selling investments.
-These analysts may spend a fair amount of time traveling.
+These analysts may spend fair amounts of time traveling.

 What Does a Financial Analyst Do?

-Financial analysts often work in financial institutions in major cities.
-The hours of a financial analyst are often long but rewarding.
+Certified financial analysts often work for investment banking or other financial institutions in major cities, perhaps as a mutual fund or hedge funds manager or financial planner.
+The hours of a chartered financial analyst are often long but rewarding as they offer financial services or financial analysis.
 Depending on where they are in their career path, a junior financial analyst spends most of their working day gathering information and working with financial models.
 More experienced financial analyst analyze investments and work directly with clients.
 Senior analyst must also develop relationships within industries and businesses.

-Other tasks include preparing written reports, company management team assessment, and evaluating current economic trends.
+Other tasks include preparing written reports, company management team assessment, finding investment opportunities, and evaluating current economic trends.
+They may compile financial statements or engage in financial reporting, as well.
 Much depends upon the earnings and marketing calendar.
 The bottom line is that financial analysts live and breathe numbers.
-This is a career for someone who really enjoys translating mathematical information into a format easily digested by managers and investors.
+This is a career for someone who really enjoys translating mathematical information into a format easily digested by managers and investors and, as technology continues to develop, for those comfortable working within this new medium and with learning new tools as well.

 Needed Requirements to Become a Certified Financial Analyst

-You must earn a bachelor’s degree to sit for the CFA exam.
-Most CFA candidates earn degrees in finance, economics, business, accounting, mathematics, or a related field.
-While only a bachelor’s degree is required, many CFA candidates go on to earn master’s degrees in business administration or finance to advance to top positions in portfolio and fund management.
+You must earn an undergraduate degree to sit for the CFA exam.
+Most CFA candidates earn degrees from their university in finance, economics, business, accounting, mathematics, or a related field.
+This allows each student to learn everything they need to about corporate finance and have a handle on terms that will show up on the test while meeting the educational requirement for most financial certifications.
+While only a bachelor’s level of education is required for test takers, many CFA candidates go on to earn master’s degrees in business administration or finance in order to advance to top positions in portfolio and fund management.
 Since the field is competitive, graduate degrees and certifications play a critical role in a candidate’s ability to land a top position.

 The CFA exam focuses on numerous topics.
 These include:

-There are three CFA examinations in total: Levels I, II, and III, available only in English.
+There are three CFA examinations in total: Levels I, Level II, and Level III, available only in English.
+They are considered somewhat difficult exams, but anyone who has complted the necessary education and experience requirements should have no trouble.
 The CFA exam is offered each June, although the Level 1 exam is also available in December.
 2020 is the final year in which these exams are completed on paper.
-As of February 2021, the exams are offered on computer four times annually.
+As of February 2021, the exams are offered on computer four times annually, not online but in a testing center.

-The Level II exam includes 120 questions candidates must answer, with half given in the morning session and the other half in the afternoon.
+The Level II exam includes 120 multiple choice questions that candidates must answer, with half given in the morning session and the other half in the afternoon.

-There is no limit to the number of times candidates may take the CFA exam until achieving a passing score.
+There is no limit to the number of times candidates may take the CFA exam before achieving a passing score.

 How is the Certified Financial Analyst Exam Scored?